 Floricane: The second-year raspberry plant is called florican.
 In this year, the raspberry bears flowers and fruit.

 There are three types of raspberries available:

 - Black raspberries

 The summer-bearing raspberries produce new canes from the ground in the summertime while it bears the fruit.
-The fruit comes in May to June on last year's canes.
+The fruit comes from May to June on last year’s canes.

-The everbearing raspberries are also known as fall-bearing raspberry.
-It produces flowers and the fruit on the mature tip of current seasons' growth starting in late summer to fall.
+The everbearing raspberries are also known as fall-bearing raspberries.
+It produces flowers and the fruit on the mature tip of the current seasons’ growth starting in late summer to fall.